 You can also use the Redirection plugin to redirect to a completely different website, just use the full link in the Target URL box.

 That’s it.
-I’m now off to look through our content, seeing as this website is now eight years old and it is likely there is outdated content here too!
+I’m now off to look through our content, seeing as this website is now eight years old and it is likely there is outdated content to remove here too!

 As ever, if you need any assistance with the above please drop us an email at firstname.lastname@example.org.